architectophile/node-typescript-eslint-prettier/README.md

-# A starter project with Node.js and TypeScript
+# A sample project with Node.js, TypeScript and ESLint

 <br/>

 ## Introduction

-This is a starter project with Node.js and TypeScript.
+This is a sample project with Node.js, TypeScript and ESLint.
 It contains basic building, development, and production environment settings for a Node.js with TypeScript application.
 You can use this as a reference implementation to start your Node.js with TypeScript project.
+And you can also lint the code and fix it using ESLint.
+Check the scripts in package.json file for linting.

 <br/>